ralsina/faaso/docs/funko-dev.md

 Assuming you have a working FaaSO environment, we need to create a new funko, let's call it `historico` and you can create it based on any of the available runtimes which you can see running `faaso new -r list`

-**TODO:** improve runtimes CLI, make it possible to see descriptions for runtimes

 ```bash
 $ faaso new -r list